-I went to high school in a castle–Stadium High School–in the funky but underrated city of Tacoma, Washington.
-I went to undergrad at Lewis & Clark College in Portland.
-These beautiful settings only helped blur my already fuzzy delineation between fantasy and reality.
-I travelled, too, and was fortunate to spend semesters abroad in Indonesia and Strasbourg, France.
+I attended Stadium High School in Tacoma and Lewis & Clark College in Portland.
+The castle and manor house in these settings only helped to further blur the the already fuzzy delineation I maintained between fantasy and reality.
+I was fortunate to also spend semesters in Indonesia and Strasbourg, France.

 As a teacher, parent, and human being, I am fascinated with the power of story in our lives.
-Stories are our reflections.
-They entertain us, give us hope, offer us wisdom and spark our imaginations.
-Stories are how express ourselves and go exploring anywhere we want.
+We look to them for beauty, to spark hope, to teach us, to transport us, and to ignite our imaginations.

 -Jefna M. Cohen